Ragavik31/StockSync---App/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email support@stocksync.com or open an issue in the repository.

 ---

 **Last Updated**: February 8, 2026